-The severity of ADHD varies from mild to severe, every child, let alone adult is different.
-There are three types of ADHD.
+The severity of ADHD symptoms varies across a spectrum, ranging from mild to severe, reflecting the uniqueness of each individual, whether child or adult.
+There are three primary types of ADHD:

 1. Hyperactivity (Type 1):